-If you are looking for breathtaking views with a relatively peaceful walk, then the Jinshanling-West Simatai Great Wall hike is perfect for you.
-You’ll also get breathtaking views of the sunset from the vantage point of the Great Wall.
-This will without a doubt be one of the highlights of your entire China trip.
+Suppose you are looking for breathtaking views with a relatively peaceful walk.
+In that case, the Jinshanling-West Simatai Great Wall hike is perfect for you.
+You'll also get stunning views of the sunset from the vantage point of the Great Wall.
+It is, without a doubt, one of the highlights of your entire China trip.

-Huanghuacheng was built in Ming Dynasty with very sophisticated technology and thus the Wall was very solid and strong.
-In 1930's, Japanese invaders tried to break the Wall and they had to raze the Wall in order to enter Beijing.
-They finally made it and made partial of Huanghuacheng Great Wall felt down to water.
+Huanghuacheng was built in Ming Dynasty with very sophisticated technology, and thus the Wall was excellent and robust.
+In the 1930s, Japanese invaders tried to raze the Wall to enter Beijing, so they let a part of the Wall fell into the water with explosives.

 The Xishuiyu Great Wall is partially under the water.
-Therefore, both Huanghuacheng and Xishuiyu are unique in that the Great Wall is under a lake or reservoir.
+Therefore, both Huanghuacheng and Xishuiyu are unique because the Great Wall is under a lake or reservoir.
 No other section of the Wall has this feature.

 Sleep overnight on the Great Wall!
-This is the once-in-your-life experience that you never want to miss!
-This is sure to be an unforgettable experience!
+It is the once-in-your-life experience that you never want to miss!
+It is sure to be an unforgettable experience!
 Watch the sunrise and sunset from the best seat in the house!

-All necessary camping gears such as tents, pads & bags are provided.
-For those of you curious about Great Wall camping conditions, please be advised that camping on the Great Wall is very rugged and adventurous, and you should expect a relatively low comfort level from what you're normally used to.
+All necessary camping gear such as tents, pads & bags is provided.
+For those of you curious about Great Wall camping conditions, please be advised that camping on the Great Wall is rugged and adventurous.
+You should expect a reduced low comfort level.
 Following dinner, we'll walk about 20-30 minutes to the camping site in the Great Wall watchtower.
-It is there we will set up the tent, sleeping bags, etc.
+It is there we will set up a tent, sleeping bags, etc.

 1 solo trip: $939

 2 people: $589 each

 3 people: $559 each